 Entrepreneurs: Hilary Novelle

 The Style Club Brand was inspired by Hilary Novelle’s love for vintage shopping and discovering underground artists.
-The Style Club is a fashion brand that provides “celebrity fashion for teens.”
-The company partners with celebrities who are popular with teenage girls have partnered with the company.
+“Celebrity fashion for teens” is provided by the fashion brand Style Club.
+Celebrities who are popular with teenage girls have partnered with the company.

 At The Style Club they put that love for vintage and art into each piece we design.
 Their mission is to create limited edition collections that say something and mean something just a little bit more than your average tee.
 It’s like a club where the doorman is a big fluffy teddy bear who gives out giant hugs, hands to your favorite cupcake and compliments you on your outfit on the way in.